11 actors who regret their famous movie roles

 Sally Field – The Amazing Spider-Man (2012)

 The series was supposed Amazing spider-man, starring Andrew Garfield as Spider-Man, would launch a cinematic universe to match that of Avengers.
-There were even rumors that an Aunt May movie would go into production, which would not have thrilled the actress who played Aunt May, Sally Field.
+There were even rumors that an Aunt May movie would go into production, which wouldn’t have thrilled the actress who played Aunt May, Sally Field, much.
 “It’s so hard to find a three-dimensional character in that movie,” he told Howard Stern about playing the character, “and you work as hard as you can, but you can’t put 10 pounds of shit in a bag of five. pounds”.

 Harrison ford – Blade runner (1982)